-- A stepparent must be at least 18 years old and 10 years older than the child he or she wishes to adopt.
+- A stepparent must be at least 18 years old and at least 10 years older than the child he or she wishes to adopt.

 - Both biological/legal parents of the child must consent to the adoption, unless the New Jersey court finds that the other parent’s consent is not legally required.
 This will depend on many factors, such as whether the non-custodial parent is named on the child’s birth certificate and the extent to which she or he has taken physical, emotional and financial responsibility for the child.

 - A child over 10 years old must consent to the stepparent adoption in New Jersey.